Edward Browne (physician): Life

+A Discourse of the Cossacks (1672), translated from French by Edward Browne, contains the first-known occurrence of the word "Ukrainians" in the English language.

 He travelled to Italy and came home through France, and it is by his description of this and of several subsequent journeys that he is best known.
 In 1668, he sailed to Rotterdam from Yarmouth and went to Leyden, Amsterdam, and Utrecht, visiting museums, libraries, and churches, attending lectures, and conversing with the learned.
 He went on to Antwerp, and ended his journey at Cologne on 10 October 1668.
 His next journey was to Vienna, where he made friends with the imperial librarian Lambecius, and enjoyed many excursions and much learned conversation.
 He seems to have studied Greek colloquially, and brought back letters from a learned Greek in his own tongue to Dr. Pearson, the bishop of Chester, and to Dr. Isaac Barrow, the master of Trinity.

 From Vienna Browne made three long journeys, one to the mines of Hungary, one into Thessaly, and one into Styria and Carinthia.
 Wherever he went he observed all objects natural and historical, as well as everything bearing on his profession.

 He sketched in a stiff manner, and some of his drawings are preserved in the British Museum.

 At Buda he came into contact with the oriental world, and at Larissa he saw the Grand Seigneur, studied Greek remains, and followed in imagination the practice of Hippocrates.

 He returned to England in 1669 and made one more tour in 1673 in the company of Sir Joseph Williamson, Sir Leoline Jenkins, and Charles Mordaunt, 3rd Earl of Peterborough.
 He visited Cologne, Aix-la-Chapelle, Liege, Louvain, Ghent, Bruges, and other towns of the Low Countries.

 He published in London in 1673 a small quarto volume called A Brief Account of some Travels in Hungaria, Styria, Bulgaria, Macedonia, Thessaly, Austria, Serbia, Carynthia, Carniola, and Friuli; Another volume appeared in 1677.
 In 1685 a collection of all his travels in one volume folio.

 It contains some small alterations and some additions.
 In 1672 he published in 12mo a translation of a 'History' of the Cossacks,' and wrote the lives of Themistocles and Sertorius in Dryden's 'Plutarch,' published in 1700.

 In 1667, Browne was elected F.R.S., and in 1675 he was admitted a fellow of the College of Physicians.
 He lived in Salisbury Court, Fleet Street, and became physician to the King Charles II.
 Elected physician to St. Bartholomew's Hospital 7 September 1682, he was treasurer of the College of Physicians 1694–1704, and president from 1704 to 1708.